Pupil Premium Grant

 Most of the funding will contribute towards additional staffing for individual and small group work to raise the attainment of eligible pupils in English (writing, reading and grammar) and mathematics to enable them to close the gap on their peers.

 The remaining funds will be used for art therapy, music therapy, drama therapy, 1:1 music tuition, purchase of IT and other academic resources and support towards the cost of educational visits if these activities are seen to impact on closing the gap.

-These funds are used at the discretion of the headteacher.
+These funds are used at the discretion of the Executive Headteacher / Head of School.

 How can you help?

 School funding is based on a formula, which among many other elements, includes the number of children who are entitled to Free School Meals.

 Even if your child does not wish to take Free School Meals but is entitled to receive them, it is beneficial to the school for the eligibility to be recorded as we receive additional funding for six years.
 This is especially important now that all children in Reception, Year 1 and Year 2 receive automatic free school meals.

 If you think that you are entitled to claim for Free School Meals, please call into the school office for an application form or apply directly through Enfield Council using the following link: